The Art of Meaning Making

 Language learning

 I’m a European polyglot and a trained linguist who has taught, studied and struggled with French, English, Chinese and seven other languages.
-These posts offer an approach to language learning, not as placing a new box on your mental shelf, but as a restructuring of your mental system, your capacity to act, and your sense of self.
+These posts offer an approach to language learning, not as the placing of a new box on your mental shelves, but a restructuring of your mental system, your capacity to act, and your sense of self.

 The Bilingual Tai Chi (upcoming)

 This booklet and companion app offers an original approach to language learning.
-Master the structures of a language by repeating and integrating its core grammatical patterns for communicative fluency.
+Master the structures of a language by repeating and integrating its core grammatical patterns for communicative proficiency.

 Workshops